breadnone/STween/README.md

 - lerpFromToRotation : Creates a rotation which rotates from fromDirection to toDirection.
 - lerpEulerAngles : Quaternion euler based rotation.
 - lerpRotateTowards : Rotates a rotation from towards to.

+//Dispatch api : Note "dispatching" is quite a risky move.
+Use it as neede only.
+STween.dispatchTime : Dispatching the already assigned time/duration.
+STween.dispatchTarget : Dispatching a new target.
+STween.dispatchFrom : Dispatching the start of tween.
+STween.dispatchSpeed : Dispatching a speed value.
+STween.dispatchDelay : Dispatching a delayed time.
+STween.dispatchLoop : Dispatching a loop count.
+STween.dispatchInvokeRepeat : Dispatching the repeat cycle.
+STween.dispatchInvokeResetLoop : Dispatching the reset timing.

 **Works In Edit-mode (Non-PlayMode)**
 ![pylUFJ20Mv](https://github.com/breadnone/STween/assets/64100867/624de2e1-6891-4f58-979d-2a83b1d5d9b9)